cucapra/dahlia/examples/docs/README.md

 # Seashell Example List

+This is a list of Seashell programs that showcase useful FPGA programming behavior.

+    make all # Generate HLS programs (will be placed in new folder out/) make clean # Remove HLS programs

 | # | Example | Creator | Purpose | Status
 | --- | --- | --- | --- | --- |
 | 1 | [vsadd](https://github.com/cucapra/seashell/blob/master/examples/docs/vsadd.md) | SA | Banking and unrolling | **Passes.** Typechecks and emits expected code. |